lucioalmeidastockio/some-core-layer/README.md

 <br>

 ### RoleAssignment
-The RoleAssignment bit of it represents the relation between an employee and a role, having the time the relation started and, if being the case, the time when the relation ended.
-It is in its implementation that the field of 'endingMoment' is filled with the moment of the assignment end when the method is called.
+The RoleAssignment represents the relation between an employee and a role, having the time the relation started and, if being the case, the time when the relation ended.
+It is in its implementation that the field of 'endingMoment' is filled with the moment of the assignment closure when the method is called.

 See it for yourself: